douglasgreen/outlines/mathematics/probability.en.md

 ### Transition Matrices

 A key component of a Markov chain is its transition matrix.
 For discrete-time Markov chains, the transition matrix describes the probabilities of moving from one state to another in one time step.
-Each entry \( a_{ij} \) in the matrix represents the probability of moving from state \( i \) to state \( j \).
+Each entry $`a_{ij}`$ in the matrix represents the probability of moving from state $`i`$ to state $`j`$.

 Characteristics of a transition matrix include:
 - Each row of the matrix sums up to 1, as they represent probability distributions.